Chief executive officer

 12.4.3.
 Damage arose due to natural features of the articles (goods) being sent, which cause them to be totally or partially lost or damaged: wrecked, broken, corroded, crumbled, crushed etc.;

 12.4.4.
 The packaging of the parcel at the time of its delivery was not damaged and was in order and the scanner does not contain a note about the damage to the packaging of the parcel a separate act was not drawn up with the participation of the Courier who delivered the shipment;

 12.4.5.
-The Recipient accepted the parcel and signed that he received it (as of the moment of parcel acceptance all risks of accidental perishing or damage of the articles (goods) within the parcel is transferred to the Recipient);
+The Recipient accepted the parcel and signed (or dictated the PIN code, or 5 digits of the identity document number) that he received it (as of the moment of parcel acceptance all risks of accidental perishing or damage of the articles (goods) within the parcel is transferred to the Recipient);

 12.4.6.
 DPD shall not be liable for data being stored on magnetic or electronic media being shipped;

 12.4.7.
 The Customer failed to submit a claim in writing within 6 (six) months as of the parcel shipping date;